battunm/Battu-1/README.md

 # Battu-1
-my new project in the first class
+my new project in the first class in the lab